 - Give your child nonfat or low-fat dairy products (2 cups a day), including milk, yogurt, and cheese.
 (Give soy milk if your child is allergic to cow's milk.) - Your child should be weaned from the bottle by now. - Serve nutritious foods.
 Even if your child doesn't seem to like them at first, keep trying!
-Aim for 2 cups of fruits and vegetables a day. - Avoid foods that may cause choking (whole hot dogs, nuts, chunks of meat, cheese, or peanut butter, whole grapes, hard or sticky candy, popcorn, or raw vegetables). - Limit juice to no more than 4 6 oz. each day.
-Limit chips, fast foods, and sweets.
-Do not serve soda.
+Aim for 2 cups of fruits and vegetables a day. - Avoid foods that may cause choking (whole hot dogs, nuts, chunks of meat, cheese, or peanut butter, whole grapes, hard or sticky candy, popcorn, or raw vegetables). - Juice is not recommended.
+If you do give your child juice, limit it to no more than 4 to 6 ounces a day, served in a cup, not a bottle.
+Make sure the label says "100% whole fruit juice."
+Do not give your child soda or other sweet drinks.